 Immediately after I was diagnosed, I started blogging.
 Out of fear, I was anonymous under the name BPD Orchid.
 My blog was my way of trying to understand my experiences and connect with others.
 I also wanted to put something online that reflected my experience of BPD, rather than the hurtful stereotypes.
 A few years later, I changed the blog's name to Talking About BPD and decided to let go of my anonymity.

 I'm still blogging seven years on because it feels 'right' for me to speak up about my experience of BPD and give others a chance to see that they are not alone in how they feel.
-I also feel strongly that people with BPD are given a chance to represent themselves as they truly are, as the stereotypes are not true and hurt deeply.
-My hope is that my work can help people with BPD become more respected and better understood by mental health professionals and the wider public.
+I feel strongly that people with BPD are given a chance to represent themselves as they truly are and reduced to a stereotype.

 I have been overwhelmed by the amount of positive support I have received for Talking About BPD since I started six years ago.
 Thank you to everyone who shares support and encouragement with my via my blog and social media.
 In 2017, I was shortlisted for a Mind Media Award and in 2019, to my surprise and joy, I won the 'Digital Champion' award.

 I live in the UK with my partner and our dog.
 Rosie is my real first name, but Cappuccino is a 'pen' surname.
-By day, I am a teacher specialising in 'special educational needs' which I love.
-I have also worked in both mainstream and special schools, in support services in the charity sector, a nanny/tutor and as a helpline volunteer for young people.
+I'm a special education teacher, a job which I love.
 I love writing, art, books, nature and all things creative.